 7 – Start-Up Visa

-For startups looking to do business in Japan, surpassing the aforementioned “Business Manager” visa requirements can be a serious challenge.
+For startups that wish to do business in Japan, overcoming the requirements of the previously mentioned “Business Manager” visa can be a serious challenge.

-With the Start-Up visa, you can stay in Japan for up to one year with the support of municipalities, but you need to fulfill the Business Manager visa requirements for that one year period.
+With the Start-Up visa, you can stay in Japan for up to a year with the support of municipalities, but you need to meet the requirements of the Business Manager visa during that one-year period.

-There are specific prefectures that provide the start-up visa, you also need to pass a municipality and immigration exam before applying for the start-up visa.
+There are specific municipalities that provide the start-up visa; you also need to pass an examination from the municipality and immigration before applying for the Start-Up visa.

 8 – Obtaining an Official Visa

-Individuals entering the official business of foreign governments or international organizations recognized by the government of Japan and their family members are granted an official visa.
-The period of stay varies from 15 days to five years.
+Individuals entering the official business of foreign governments or international organizations recognized by the Japanese government and their families receive an official visa.
+The length of stay varies from 15 days to five years.

-We can also mention the diplomatic visa, but generally it is valid for the time of activity that the person will carry out in the country.
-Fortunately, diplomats can enter the country at any time or live in their country's embassy.
+We can also mention the diplomatic visa, but it usually lasts for the duration of the activity that the person will carry out in the country.
+Fortunately, diplomats can enter the country at any time or live in their country’s embassy.

 9 – Visa for Cultural Activities

-The cultural activities visa allows you to stay for up to 3 years depending on the activity you wish to carry out in the country.
+The visa for cultural activities allows for a stay of up to 3 years, depending on the activity you wish to engage in the country.

-Qualified teachers in a particular area of art or culture may request time in Japan with unpaid activities.
-Those who do research in public or private institutions.
+Qualified teachers in a specific area of art or culture can apply for time in Japan with unpaid activities.
+Those who conduct research in public or private institutions.

-Those who intend to specialize in arts and cultures unique to Japan, such as flowers, tea ceremony and judo.
-People who wish to receive personal guidance from a Japanese expert.
+Those who intend to specialize in exclusive Japanese arts and cultures, such as flower arrangement, tea ceremony, and judo.
+People who wish to receive personal guidance from a Japanese specialist.

 10 – Other Types of Visa

-There are other types of visas that allow you to stay for different periods in the country.
-Many may require certificate of eligibility, a document that requires dependence on others.
+There are other types of visas that allow for varying lengths of stay in the country.
+Many may require the certificate of eligibility, a document that requires dependency on others.

-Special skills and competences in some areas may make it easier to obtain this visa.
-Below we will leave a list of skills described by the embassy itself:
+Special skills and competencies in certain areas can facilitate obtaining this visa.
+Below, we will provide a list of skills described by the embassy itself:

 • Foreign cuisine;